 Lessons learned about Seekoraal:

-• Its common names include Seekoraal, pickleweed, glasswort, sea bean, sea asparagus, samphire, and many others.
+- Its common names include Seekoraal, pickleweed, glasswort, sea bean, sea asparagus, and samphire.